Discover the West

 DATES & PROGRAMS:

-If we are fully booked, we recommend that you sign up on our Wait List & Early Notification form as we may have cancellations.
+If we are fully booked, we recommend you sign up on our Wait List & Early Notification form, as we may have cancellations.
 You can also choose to ensure that you get early notification about this event for the following year.

 LOCATION: Buffalo, Wyoming

-Tour the historic TA Ranch where you will learn about the Johnson County Range Wars and cowboy life after enjoying a fabulous lunch.
+Tour the historic Brinton Museum where you will learn about the life in the west and cowboy life after enjoying a fabulous lunch.

 Experience the Basque culture through museum tour and entertainment by local Basque dancers.